-The reason is because you have to 301 redirect the old URL to the new URL.
+The reason is that you have to 301 redirect the old URL to the new URL.

 301 redirects are spotty and won’t always send the trust and authority from the old URL.

 This means you could end up losing rankings for an extended period of time.

-Changing your URL to a more optimized and clean version will likely help your site in the long run.
+Changing your URL to a more optimized and clean version will likely help the version of your site in the long run.

 You just have to be willing to lose some organic traffic upfront.
 Or, you can just avoid changing the URL at all.

-Now, if the client isn’t ranking for anything, we will always suggest to change the URL structure (if it’s bad).
+Now, if the client isn’t ranking for anything, we will always suggest changing the URL structure (if it’s bad).

 You have to use your discretion and remember that “if it ain’t broke, don’t fix it”.

-In attempt to game the search engine, some clients will keyword stuff their URLs.
+In an attempt to game the search engine, some clients will keyword stuff their URLs.
 Keyword stuffing anything on your site is never a good practice.
 In fact, it will likely hurt your performance more than help it.

 Here is an example of a keyword-stuffed URL that we run into a lot:

 You will notice that “cool widgets” is in the URL three times.
 Whether intentional or not, it will hurt a page’s performance.

-I recommend removing the the subfolder “cool-widgets” so the URL look like this:
+I recommend removing the subfolder “cool-widgets” so the URL looks like this:

 Are Internal Links Injected the Right Way?

 Ineffective/non-strategic internal linking can confuse the search engines.
 Internal links are supposed to be clear and are supposed to use exact match anchor text.